wiremock/community/contributing/README.md

   especially the `#help` channel we use for random Q&A
 - Subscribe to the [`#wiremock` tag on StackOverflow](https://stackoverflow.com/questions/tagged/wiremock).
   Many questions are raised there, and it is a good opportunity to get StackOverflow medals :smile:
-- If you have expertise with a particular WireMock component, e.g. _WireMock Java_ or _WireMock.NET_,
+- If you have expertise with a particular WireMock component, e.g. _WireMock Java_ or the _Python WireMock Client_,
    maintainers will appreciate
   your help with triage of issue reports and feature requests!
   You can periodically check the components or subscribe to the repositories.